-Holyoke Community College respects each student's dignity, capacity to contribute, and desire for personal growth and accomplishment.
-We are committed to ensuring that students with disabilities and Deaf students have equal access to the full range of programs and services offered by HCC.
-The college fosters intellectual and physical independence to the greatest extent possible in all of its students, and offers reasonable accommodations to students with disabilities and Deaf students.
-We believe you will find HCC to be a friendly community of supportive and caring staff, faculty and administrators, working in partnership with students.
+Holyoke Community College (HCC) respects each student's dignity, capacity to contribute, and desire for personal growth and accomplishment.
+The Office for Student with Disabilities & Deaf Services (OSDDS) is committed to ensuring that students with disabilities and Deaf/Hard of Hearing students have equal access to the full range of programs and services offered by HCC.
+The college fosters intellectual and physical independence to the greatest extent possible in all of its students, and offers reasonable accommodations to students with disabilities and Deaf/Hard of Hearing students.
+We believe you will find HCC to be a friendly community of supportive and caring staff, faculty, and administrators, working in partnership with students.

 Holyoke Community College adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1992 which states that "no qualified individual with a disability shall, solely on the basis of their disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity in higher education."